psprings/bugsnag-release-action/README.md

-# bugsnag-deploy-action
+# bugsnag-release-action

-[THIS REPO IS JUST A PLACEHOLDER AND THIS ACTION IS NOT FUNCTIONAL YET]

-Notify Bugsnag of a deployment
+Notify Bugsnag of a release/deployment

 ## Inputs